Tax returns made simple for landlords

 What expenses can I write off?

-There are many “Allowable Deductions” which can be offset against your tax on rental income.
-Our accountants uncover and advise on what you can claim for and file your rental income tax return for a low fee starting at just €249.
+There are many "Allowable Deductions" which can be offset against your tax on rental income for both Resident and Non-Resident Landlords.
+Our Accountants uncover and advise on what you can claim for and file your rental income tax return for a low fee starting at just €249.
 In general, you can claim deductions for these common rental property expenses:

 Repairs & Maintenance